Kharacternyk/pacwall/README.rst

             Use -X to enable Xresources integration.
             Use -U to disable highlighting of outdated packages.
             Use -L to label outdated packages using 'monospace 12.5pt' font.
-            Use -V if you are on VOID LINUX (EXPERIMENTAL, SOME FEATURES DON'T WORK)

             All colors may be specified either as
             - a color name (black, darkorange, ...)